-In 2012 and 2013, we recognized loss from a change in fair value of convertible senior notes and capped call option of RMB97.2 million and RMB212.9 million, respectively.
-In 2014, we recognized gain from a change in fair value of convertible senior notes and capped call option of RMB64.1 million (US\$10.3 million).
+In 2013, we recognized loss from a change in fair value of convertible senior notes and capped call option of RMB212.9 million.
+In 2014, we recognized gain from a change in fair value of convertible senior notes and capped call option of RMB64.1 million.
+In 2015, we recognized loss from a fair value of convertible senior notes and capped call option of RMB14.6 million (US\$2.2 million).